 - Locate the supplied cable clamp and position it on the line in the middle of the neoprene sleeve.
 Bolt the bracket to the factory location on the upper suspension arm. - Make sure the brake line is not touching anything, binding, or rubbing.
 If line seems twisted, use the supplied plastic blocks and a pair of pliers to twist fitting so that the line is not overly twisted.
-See brake line packaging for instructions. - Torque the banjo bolt on the caliper with a 14mm socket to 14 ft.-lbs.
+See brake line packaging for instructions. - Torque the banjo bolt on the caliper with a 14mm socket to 18-22 lb-ft (25-30Nm).